 As I put away the idea of texting my husband, I started to pray.

-This one person came to mind and I didn’t know specifically why I was praying for this individual, but I did.
+This one person came to mind, and I didn’t know precisely why I was praying for this individual, but I did.
 I prayed for her, her daughters, and her son.